Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 Week-by-Week Recovery: What to Honestly Expect

 Every recovery guide says "most patients recover in 3 to 6 months."
 That statement is accurate but almost useless for planning purposes.
 Here is what recovery actually looks like, week by week — what you will be able to do, what will still be difficult, and what the milestones are that tell you the knee is healing well.
+Our dedicated week-by-week recovery timeline guide covers every phase with specific flexion targets and Doppler criteria for international patients.
+Our physiotherapy guide covers the full exercise programme from Day 1 through Month 6, including the handover document for your home physiotherapist.

 Hospital